ullasasindhur/POC-Event-Based-Automation/kubernetes monitor/README.md

        - select `Macros` tab on popup top bar and click on `Inherited and host macros`.
     - Modify `{$KUBE.API.TOKEN}` value to token values generated at the end of Step-1.
         > Note: Please remove "%" at the end of the copied token,if present.

-## Prerequisites:
-- Kubernetes Cluster setup and access to the cluster from both host node.
-- helm installed.
-- Network access between cluster and zabbix server.

 ## References:
 - https://www.youtube.com/watch?v=Et2O2iyoCzI